Common Knee Injuries in Sports

 • Stiffness and limited range of motion

-• Feeling of your knee giving out and/or locking into place
+• The feeling of your knee giving out and/or locking into place

 2. Knee Ligament Injuries